 She had a beautiful servant’s heart, and he selfishly made her feel bad about it because he wasn’t interested in spending his entire Sunday morning at church.

 As believers, the local church should be a priority in our lives.
-I’m not saying you have to spend every waking moment there, but if your boyfriend makes you feel bad for attending small group, Sunday school, or serving on the weekends, think about how often he’ll make you feel bad for growing in your faith in marriage.
+I’m not saying you have to spend every waking moment there, but if your boyfriend makes you feel bad for attending small group, Sunday service, or serving on the weekends, think about how often he’ll make you feel bad for growing in your faith in marriage.
 Trust me, you don’t want that in your life.

 Instead, find someone who will be serving right alongside you.
 Keep looking, they’re out there.

 If your boyfriend doesn’t know how to drink responsibly or is experimenting with drugs, imagine how much more substance he’s going to need when real life sets in … when he’s working a job that’s exhausting and coming home to screaming toddlers.
-He’s going to need more and more to “take the edge off” and you’ll be stuck dealing with the effects of that:
+He’s going to need more and more to “take the edge off,” and you’ll be stuck dealing with the effects of that:

 - The bad example to your children.

-- The distance.
+- The emotional distance.

-- Potential violence.
+- The potential violence.